m4rt1nn/kubernetes-seal-unseal/README.md

-# Kubeseal extension for VS Code
+# Kubernetes seal and unseal extension for VS Code

 This extension provides functionality for sealed kubernets secrets.
 It wraps the command line utility `kubeseal` which is a part of the https://github.com/bitnami-labs/sealed-secrets.

 ## Features